JohnnyZhov/Portfolio-Bootstrap/cv/README.md

-# cv written using Bootstrap libriary
+# CV is written using Bootstrap libriary